 At least 20 states, including New York and California, do not have mandatory membership associations for attorneys.
 Lawyers in those states still pay fees to practice, but unlike in Michigan, they can voluntarily choose whether or not to become a member of an association.
 Approximately 60% of practicing lawyers in the United States reside in those 20 states.
 This clearly demonstrates that mandatory membership is unnecessary.

 In September 2020, the federal district court dismissed the case and said that the Supreme Court’s decision in Janus v AFSCME did not directly apply to the case.
 They also argued that only the Supreme Court could overturn the previous Supreme Court precedent surrounding bar associations and memberships.
 The case will be appealed to the 6th Circuit Court of Appeals.

 On July 15th 2021, the 6th Circuit Court of Appeals ruled against Taylor and the Mackinac Center, citing Keller v.
 State Bar of California, a United States Supreme Court case from 1990.
 The Keller case, however heavily relied on a decision made in Abood v.
 Detroit Bd.
 Of Educ., a case that was overturned in the 2018 landmark case Janus v AFSCME.
-From here, the case will move to the United States Supreme court to see if they will grant a petition for certiorari.
+The Mackinac Center Legal Foundation appealed this decision to the United States Supreme Court, but on April 4, 2022 the Supreme Court denied Taylor and the Mackinac Center’s petition for certiorari.